Hi, I'm kelly.

-Before jumping full-time into my own business, I served as the Director of Photography for Mississippi State Athletics for a little over four years.
+Before jumping full time into my own business, I served as the Director of Photography for Mississippi State Athletics for over 4 years.
 I've also had stops at the University of Alabama and the Hattiesburg American (a daily newspaper in South Mississippi) and have experience in all facets of photography.
 My work has been featured by media outlets including Sports Illustrated, CBS, Fox Sports, Politico, USA Today, and many local affiliates as well as top brands like Adidas and Mossy Oak.

-Outside of photography, my favorite past times include spending time with my husband, Robby, and our dog, Rizzo, binge watching shows on Netflix, crafting and making the occasional trip to Wrigley Field to watch our favorite team play! #GoCubsGo
+Outside of photography, my favorite past times include spending time with my husband, Robby, and our dog, Rizzo, binge-watching cooking shows, and making trips to Wrigley Field to watch our favorite team play! #GoCubsGo

 A special thank you to Aaron Cornia and Chris McDill for taking the photos of me that you see here.